OpenScienceLabs/opensciencelabs.github.io/docs/analytics.md

-This optional smoke check uses [Playwright](https://playwright.dev/python/docs/emulation), checks both modes at 1440px, 390px and 320px, rejects horizontal page overflow, checks the download link's keyboard focus and a JavaScript-disabled page, and writes screenshots under `.cache/analytics-screenshots/fixture/`.
+This optional smoke check uses [Playwright](https://playwright.dev/python/docs/emulation), checks both modes at 1440px, 390px and 320px, rejects horizontal page overflow, checks download focus, keyboard chart switching, table disclosures and a JavaScript-disabled page, and writes screenshots under `.cache/analytics-screenshots/fixture/`.
 It blocks Google tracking requests in its color-mode checks, and accepts only localhost URLs.
-Stop the fixture server, serve the normal `build/` with
-`python -m http.server 8000 --directory build`, then run the smoke check again with `--output .cache/analytics-screenshots/normal`.
+Stop the fixture server, serve the normal `build/` with `python -m http.server 8000 --directory build`, then run the smoke check again with `--output .cache/analytics-screenshots/normal`.
 When no restored snapshot exists, this covers the honest unavailable state.
 Inspect the PNGs rather than